 The growth cycles of cacti and succulents are usually in response to water and temperature.
 Most go dormant during the fall and winter when temperatures are cooler and moisture and light levels are low.
 They do their best growth in summer.

-Even though cacti and succulents can tolerate dry conditions for extended periods, they appreciate some water especially during their active growth period.
-Soil should be watered thoroughly but allowed to dry for a few days.
+Even though cacti and succulents can tolerate dry conditions for extended periods, they appreciate some water, especially during their active growth period.
+Therefore, the soil should be watered thoroughly but allowed to dry for a few days.
 Be sure to use a well-drained cactus soil mix.
-In winter keep dormant plants on the dry side for longer periods.
-Overwatering dormant succulents can lead to rotting of the plant’s stems or roots.
+In winter, keep dormant plants on the dry side for longer periods.
+Overwatering dormant succulents can lead to the rotting of the plant's stems or roots.

 Dormant plants prefer temperatures between 45 and 55 degrees F. Flower buds are more likely to form at cooler temperatures.
-Areas next to windows often provide the perfect growing environment during the winter and can satisfy the cool temperature requirement.
-Normal room temperatures will not harm the plant but cold helps to promote flowers.
+Areas next to windows often provide the perfect growing environment during the winter and satisfy the cool temperature requirement.
+Average room temperatures will not harm the plant, but cold helps to promote flowers.

 During the summer, cacti and succulents like to be outdoors.
-Locate them where they get light shade and keep them watered.
+So, locate them where they get light shade and keep them watered.

 Unusual is the operative word when describing cacti and succulents.
 One look at the variety of sizes, textures, and colors will make a fanatic succulent collector out of many gardeners.
 A few succulents are good starter plants for their ease of maintenance.

 The Mammillarias or Pin Cushion cacti are commonly sold.
 Their silky hairs give rise to names such as Bird Nest Cactus, Old Lady Cactus, and Feather Cactus.
 They flower readily with a halo of white to pink flowers.

 One of my favorites for their architectural look is the Aeoniums.
 These succulents grow in flat pinwheels in colors of green, bronze, or silver.